 How To Clean Pool Filters

 This is probably the easiest filter to maintain, but when it comes time to replace the sand you're in for quite an adventure.
 Weekly you should be backwashing the filter.
 Backwashing simply cleans the sand of all the dirt, debris, and small particles that have accumulated over the past week.
-The sand should be replaced about every five to seven years.
+The sand in a sand filter should be replaced about every five to seven years.

 Diatomaceous Earth (D.E.)
 Filter